Enhanced Response Envelope via Envelope Regularization: Discussion

 \section{Discussion}

 In this paper, we have developed a novel envelope regularization function which is used to define the enhanced envelope estimator.
-We have shown that the enhanced envelope estimator is indeed better than the un-regularized envelope estimator in prediction.
-The asymptotic analysis of the risk function of envelope reveals, for the first time in the envelope literature, an interesting double descent phenomenon.
-The numeric examples in this work also suggest that the enhanced response envelope estimator is a promising new tool for multivariate regression.
+By asymptotic theory and extensive numerical examples, we have shown that the enhanced envelope estimator is indeed consistently better than the un-regularized envelope.
+The improvement is solely contributed by the novel envelope regularization term which involves two unknown model parameters: both $\beeta$ and $\bOmega$.
+In contrast, the usual regularization in regression is only a function of $\bbeta$.
+The asymptotic analysis of the risk function of the envelope reveals an interesting double descent phenomenon for the envelope model, which is also verified by simulations.

-Although this paper is focused on the case where the number of responses $(r)$ is less than the number of samples and the number of predictors, it is interesting to consider the case when $r\rightarrow \infty$ in ultrahigh-dimensional problems. \cite{su2016sparse} studied the response envelope for $r\rightarrow \infty$ but $p$ is fixed.
-When both $p, r>n$ and diverge, there are additional technical issues to be addressed.
+A direction for future research is to extend the methodology to the case when the number of responses $r$ $\rightarrow \infty$, as this paper is focused on the case where $r$ is less than the number of samples and the number of predictors. \cite{su2016sparse} studied the response envelope for $r\rightarrow \infty$ but $p$ is fixed.
+When both $p, r$ diverge, there are additional technical issues to be addressed.
 For example, we may need another penalty term to handle the issues caused by the large $r$ in the model.
-This direction of research will be investigated in a separate paper.
+This direction of research would be interesting to pursue.

+Another direction for further research is to relax the normal error assumption which is a part of the standard envelope model.
+The present paper uses the same setup. \citet{su2012inner} demonstrated that the original envelope estimator attains asymptotic normality and $\sqrt{n}$-consistency under non-normal errors, provided certain conditions are met, as $n$ increases and $p$ remains fixed.
+Recently, \citet{HuberEnv} derived the enveloped Huber regression as a method for improving the standard envelope regression when the errors are non-normal and even potentially heteroscedastic.
+In a future paper, we will investigate the use of envelope regularization in the enveloped Huber regression context.